Dominions

 The administrative function is theological assignment rather than biblical description.
 The Pauline lists name the category but assign no work.

-In the Pseudo-Dionysian hierarchy, dominions hold the first position in the second sphere, below the first-sphere choirs and above virtues and powers.
+The direct answer is this: In the Pseudo-Dionysian hierarchy, dominions hold the first position in the second sphere, below the first-sphere choirs and above virtues and powers.
 The placement is based on their administrative role in the system.

 The second sphere is characterized by governance and regulation.
 Dominions sit at its top because they direct the rest of the sphere.